POINT OF VIEW

-A risk register is a tool that can be used to identify all the potential risk or issue manage the risk.
-You will be able use either a spreadsheet or any project management software to monitor this.
-Once you identified the risk or issue record that within the software or excel.
+A risk register is a tool that can be used to identify all the potential risks or issues, and help to manage them.
+You will be able use either a spreadsheet or any project delivery /management software to monitor this.
+Once you have identified the risk or issue, record that within the software or excel.

 3. Prioritise Risk

-When a risk is been recorded in the risk register it should be prioritised by determining the level of potential impact.
+When a risk has been recorded in the risk register it should be prioritised by determining the level of potential impact.
 Spend time to analyse the risk and likely (not worst possible) impact.

 By categorising risks as being Low, Medium, or High impact according to how the risk will be managed.
 The project can then agree a policy for each category.

 - Low-Impact risk may not have a significant impact on the project, but it will need to be monitored and managed.

 - Medium-Impact risk may have a substantial impact on the project budget but “it’s only money” and is inside the ability of the company to manage.